 While scaffolding is a necessary tool intended to increase safety in construction field it also has proven to be extremely dangerous.
 Falls from scaffolding can result in death and/or serious injuries to the workers.
 In a Bureau of Labor and Statistics (BLS) study, 72% of workers injured in scaffold accidents attributed the accident either to the planking or support giving way, or to the employee slipping or being struck by a falling object.
 The general requirements for scaffolding are described in 29 C.F.R.
 1926.451.
 Other accidents have been attributed to the failure to adequately maintain the scaffolding and defective components.

-Scaffold accidents can have a permanent effect on the surviving injured worker or on the estate of the worker who dies from the accident.
-The resulting physical injuries can lead to death or a permanent life altering injury.
-The injured worker may find out that as a result of the accident he has suffered a head injury, numerous fractures, paralysis and scarring.
-The injured construction worker will often require extensive medical treatment and surgeries, including costly rehabilitation.
-In addition, to overcoming the physical and emotional pain and suffering, the injured worker will also be faced with the possibility that he may not be able to return to work in the construction field.
-If he is unable to return to the construction field, he may be left without any means of gainful employment.
+Scaffold accidents can have a permanent impact on an injured worker, or on the estate of the worker who dies from the accident.
+The resulting physical injuries can lead to death or a permanent life-altering injury.
+Unfortunately, due to the accident, there may be severe problems like suffering a head injury, numerous fractures, paralysis and scarring.
+The injured construction worker will usually require surgeries and medical treatment, including costly rehabilitation.
+Additionally, overcoming the emotional and physical pain and suffering, the worker will likely not be able to go back to work in his field of construction work.
+If this occurs, he will not have a place of employment.

-If you have suffered an injury at a construction site, contact us for a free confidential case review and receive a response within hours, or call us toll free at .
-If you need a construction site lawyer outside of Massachusetts, contact us for a referral.
+Feel free to contact us for a free confidential case review and get a prompt response.
+Even if you need a construction site lawyer outside of the Massachusetts area, you can contact us for a quality referral.